nqpz/indirectassassin/README.txt

 If a professor enters a tile with...

-* barrels, he empties the barrels and turns around.
+* barrels, he will walk towards other professors.
 * buckets, he drinks water and figures out how to extend his flashlight light distance two tiles more for 6 turns.
 * a yellow bat, he becomes a zombie soldier for 4 turns.
 * a green bee, he dies instantly.
-* a diamond, he becomes rich and turns around.
+* a diamond, he becomes rich and chooses the opposite direction of what he would normally choose when he hits a corner (if he moves at all).
 * a tomato, he turns into a normal (not zombie) soldier for 7 turns.
 * an ice shield, he becomes unable to pick up new items for 3 turns, and instead destroys them instantly when touching them.